PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - Due Date
   - If the date is already passed then it shows in the red colour.
   - For `Multi-Step` task,
     - Shows date range in the Due date column for the Parent task.
-Date range is shown as per the RACI roles.
+Date range is shown as per the RAI roles.
     - Parent task will have concept of Range due date (System will auto define based on Smallest subtasks to Highest subtasks due date)
       - If login user is Responsible, then it shows only Due date range of own sub-task (not parent task range)
       - If login user is Accountable, then it shows only Parent task date range of.
 (So date range will be {Lowest due date of sub-task}-{Highest due date of sub-task})
-      - If login user is a Consulted and Informed, then it shows the highest due date of sub-task.
+      - If login user is a Informed, then it shows the highest due date of sub-task.
     - If only one date is available then show only single date instead of date range.
 When all sub-tasks are marked as done then parent task have only one due date (So not show date range)
     - When sub-task is marked as Done, Parent task range of Due date will be auto changed.
     - Multi-step tasks don't have a Due date.
 So it shows the date range instead of the due date.
 Here the logic of Date range is: `{Minimum due date of Sub-task} - {Maximum due date of Sub-task}`